dialtr/libcount/README.md

     make tests

-You can also run a suite that runs several simulations at every precision value to certify that libcount is doing a reasonable job estimating the cardinality of sets.
+You can also run a suite that runs several simulations at every precision value to check that libcount is doing a reasonable job estimating the cardinality of sets.
 Just type:

     make check